carbon-language/carbon-lang/docs/design/values.md

 feature in Carbon -- for more fundamentally "immutable" use cases, R-values should be used instead.
-Pointers to `const`-qualified types in Carbon provide access to a shared L-value with an API subset that can help model important requirements like ensuring usage is exclusively via a _thread-safe_ interface subset of an otherwise _thread-compatible_ type.
+Pointers to `const`-qualified types in Carbon provide access to a shared L-value with an API subset that can help model important requirements like ensuring usage is exclusively by way of a _thread-safe_ interface subset of an otherwise _thread-compatible_ type.

 The `const T` type has the same representation as `T` with the same field names, but all of its field types are also `const`-qualified.
 Other than fields, all